 - Employment and skills

-The Department for Work and Pensions (DWP) has recently announced a further round of the Household Support Fund (HSF) grant for Worcestershire to cover the period 1 October 2022 to 31 March 2023.
-This fund is designed to be used to support households in the most need particularly those including families with children of all ages, pensioners, unpaid carers, care leavers, and people with disabilities who would otherwise struggle with energy bills, food and water bills.
+The Household Support Fund has been made available to support households in the most need; particularly families with children of all ages, pensioners, unpaid carers, care leavers, and people with disabilities who would otherwise struggle with energy bills, food and water bills.

-The Household Support Fund (HSF) will provide support to those most in need by providing vouchers or payments to eligible households or making direct provisions to help with food and goods.
+The Department of Work and Pensions Household Support Fund (HSF) will provide support to those most in need by providing vouchers or payments to eligible households or making direct provisions to help with food and goods.

 In Malvern Hills District, South Worcestershire Citizen’s Advice has received some funding to support households – please contact Citizen’s Advice to find out more:

-01684 563611 (Option 1 for advice, option 2 for admin.
-Please note availability of the option 1 local advice service is limited and callers may wish to use Adviceline in the first instance)
+- 01684 563611 (Please note availability for this local advice service is limited and callers may wish to use Adviceline in the first instance)

-- View the Household Support Fund webpages for more information about the type of support available, including free school meals vouchers during holiday periods.
+View the Worcestershire County Council Household Support Fund webpages for more information about the type of support available, including free school meals vouchers during holiday periods.

 We also have a Poverty Alleviation Champion at Council, who is keeping the financial wellbeing of our residents at the forefront of our decision making.